Pruemopterus: Classification

 Poschmann referred Pruemopterus to the eurypterid family Adelophthalmidae, the only family within the superfamily Adelophthalmoidea.
 In particular, Poschmann noted that morphological comparisons with other adelophthalmid genera suggest that Pruemopterus was most closely related to Parahughmilleria.
+Still, Pruemopterus differs from other adelophthalmid eurypterids mainly in features of its carapace and its eyes.
+The short and rectangular carapace of Pruemopterus, and its eyes being rounded rather than elongated, easily distinguishes the genus from the adelophthalmid genera Eysyslopterus, Pittsfordipterus, Bassipterus, Nanahughmilleria and Adelophthalmus.
+The same also applies to Parahughmilleria, which lived during the same epoch as Pruemopterus, although the species Parahughmilleria hefteri (possibly a younger growth stage of the species Parahughmilleria major) is superficially similar to Pruemopterus in its streamlined body shape and the lateral epimera along the same segments of the opisthosoma.
+Pruemopterus can be distinguished from Parahughmilleria hefteri by several features, including its more centrally positioned and rounder eyes, its wider carapace, the epimera being much more prominent, and the telson being broader and more robust.
+Another difference between Pruemopterus and Parahughmilleria is that the opisthosomal segments of Pruemopterus are more or less constant in length, whereas they increase in length posteriorly in Parahughmilleria.
+The genus Unionopterus, probably an adelophthalmid, is fragmentarily known, which complicates comparisons, but is clearly different from Pruemopterus in its smaller eyes and the wider marginal rim of its carapace.

 Poschmann also noted in his description of the type specimen that there were also close similarities to the Hughmilleriidae in the Pterygotioidea superfamily, though Pruemopterus differed from the genera in that family in having prominent lateral epimera on its opisthosomal segments (a feature for the most part missing among the hughmilleriids) and its eyes not being placed on the margin of the carapace.

 Paleoecology

-The deposits in which the Pruemopterus fossil was discovered are part of the so-called "Fossil-Lagerstätte Willwerath", a "classic" Early Devonian fossil locality that has yielded numerous early land plants, arthropods and vertebrates.
-Among the chelicerates, to which the eurypterids belong, the Early Devonian deposits have yielded both arachnids and early xiphosurans (genus Willwerathia).
+The deposits in which the Pruemopterus fossil was discovered are part of an Early Devonian fossil locality called the "Fossil-Lagerstätte Willwerath" that has yielded numerous early land plants, arthropods and vertebrates.
+Among the chelicerates, to which the eurypterids belong, the Early Devonian deposits have yielded both arachnids (Devonotarbus hombachensis and Xenarachne willwerathensis) and early xiphosurans (genus Willwerathia).
 Eurypterids are especially diverse in these deposits, accounting for five genera in addition to Pruemopterus: Jaekelopterus, Rhenopterus, Erieopterus, Adelophthalmus and Parahughmilleria.
 Pruemopterus appears to have lived in non-marine aquatic environments.
-The Early Devonian eurypterid-yielding fossil sites in the Rhineland have been interpreted as having been part of a shallow aquatic environment with brackish to fresh water.
+The Early Devonian eurypterid-yielding fossil sites in the Rhineland have been interpreted as having been part of a shallow aquatic environment with brackish to fresh water, such as an estuary or a bay.
+The lithology of the deposits in which Pruemopterus was discovered is composed of lithified gray siltstone.